Ahlam-alsaffarini/Clone-Template/README.md

 This a challenge for build Clone-Template which user should be able to:

-View the optimal layout for the component depending on their device's screen size

 - See hover states for all interactive elements on the page
 - be responsive for all screen sizes
 - using html ,css and bootstrap only